Download the all-new Republic app:

 Advertisement

-“Great job,” Mission Control rioed.
+“Great job,” Mission Control radioed.

 Advertisement

-Behnken and Cassidy swiftly removed six of remaining old nickel-hydrogen batteries and plugged in three new lithium-ion units.
+Behnken and Cassidy swiftly removed six of the remaining old nickel-hydrogen batteries and plugged in three new lithium-ion units.

 Advertisement